armory/documentation/_spinnaker/terraform_integration.md

 #### 2. Enabling and configuring for the GitHub Artifact Provider

+Spinnaker uses the Github Artifact Provider to download any referenced `tfvar` files.

 If you already have a GitHub artifact account configured in Spinnaker, skip this section.

-Spinnaker can use the Github Artifact Provider to download any referenced `tfvar` files.

 **Note**: The following examples use `github-for-terraform` as a unique identifier for the artifact account.
 Replace it with your own identifier.